Docker Tutorial: How To Install and configure Docker on Ubuntu

-Before installing docker , if you want to learn the basics, head over to this article – what is docker?
+Before installing docker on ubuntu, if you want to learn docker basics, head over to this article – what is docker?

-In this article we will explain how to get started with docker by installing and configuring it on a Ubuntu server.
 Docker supports almost all Unix and Linux distributions.
-Getting started with docker is very easy there is no complex configuration for docker.
+Getting started with Docker is very easy.
+There is no complicated configuration for Docker.

-Docker package is available in native apt repository.
+Docker package is available in the native apt repository.
 The installation package available in the repository will not be the latest version.
-If you want to install the latest release of docker, you need to install it from the source.
-In this post we will explain both repository and source installation.
+If you want to install the latest release of Docker, you need to install it from the source.

 Follow the instructions give below to install docker from the apt repository.